Since the introduction of digital cameras, wildlife photography has become very popular.

-In the last couple of years, you often see large groups of people standing with their cameras and big lenses on the same spot in nature.
+In the last couple of years, you often see large groups of people standing with their cameras and big lenses in the same natural spot.
 Is something going on?
-Are they Paparazzi and found a celebrity doing something obscurely in the woods?
-They are most likely wildlife photographers gathering together to shoot all the same photos!
+Are they Paparazzi and found a celebrity doing something obscure in the woods?
+They are most likely wildlife photographers gathering together to shoot all the duplicate photos!

 Another example that wildlife photography is popular is the many promo emails I get, offering photographers group trips to exotic destinations to hunt for the perfect snapshots.
 That’s NOT my kind of wildlife photography.
 I have never felt the need to travel with a group.
-I personally prefer to go out on my own; in that way, I can decide where to go and how long to stay in a spot without worrying about what any of the other photographers need.
-I believe strongly that wildlife photography is a solitaire activity to search, discover and experience nature.
+I prefer to go out on my own; in that way, I can decide where to go and how long to stay in a spot without worrying about what any of the other photographers need.
+Wildlife photography is a solitaire activity to search, discover and experience nature.